ppy/osu-wiki/news/2017/2017-10-16-qat-gazette-october-2017.md

 Additionally, one of our newest team members, ::Cryptic::{ user=3728904 } has also departed after a short tenure to focus on IRL duties.
 You will be missed guys, thanks for your contributions!

-It's not all sad news however, as we also have **two new additions too!** Please give a warm welcome to the Quality Assurance Team for ::Naxess::{ user=8129817 } and [Raiden](https://osu.ppy.sh/users/2239480)!
+It's not all sad news however, as we also have **two new additions too!** Please give a warm welcome to the Quality Assurance Team for ::Naxess::{ user=8129817 } and ::Raiden::{ user=2239480 }!

 Together with Mao, Naxess will assist with development of the Beatmap Nominator subdivisions, where his experience coding a Discord bot for logging Beatmap Nominator activity will be invaluable.